nus-cs2030s/2021-s2/docs/35-thread.md

 Two more things to note:
 - The example above shows how we use `isAlive()` to periodically check if another thread is still running.
-- The program exits only after all the threads created run to its completion.
+- The program exits only after all the threads created run to their completion.